Reformed Dutch Church of Claverack: 1716–1767: The early years

 Claverack's church, among the first Dutch Reformed Churches organized in the Hudson Valley, began in 1716 as one preaching station on a circuit that ranged from Claverack Landing on the Hudson River (now the city of Hudson) in the west to Hillsdale in the east.
 In 1727 the first church was built, near what is today the First Columbia County Courthouse.

-Palatine German settlers in the region began to swell the congregation's ranks, and within four decades a new church was needed.
+Palatine German settlers in the region, who were also Protestants in the Reform tradition, began to swell the congregation's ranks.
+Within four decades a new church was needed.
 Stephen van Rensselaer deeded the current parcel to the church in February 1767; by November of that year a local builder named Solomon Strong had completed the church and it was dedicated for use.
-Van Rensselaer family tradition holds that the bricks were imported from the Netherlands by Hendrick van Rensselaer; however this is unlikely as a kiln was at the time located less than a mile (1.6 km) away, and the bricks in the church match those of other local structures known to have been built of bricks baked at that kiln.
+Van Rensselaer family tradition holds that the bricks were imported from the Netherlands by Hendrick van Rensselaer; however this is unlikely as a kiln was at the time located less than a mile (1.6 km) away.
+The bricks in the church match those of other local structures known to have been built of bricks baked at that kiln.

 The original church was a much smaller building.
-It only consisted of the southernmost 30 feet (10 m) of the present structure without the projecting front pedimented gable or tower.
+It consisted only of the southernmost 30 feet (10 m) of the present structure without the projecting front pedimented gable or tower.
 A receipt in church records suggests there was a small wooden steeple and bell.